atnwalk/testbed/README.md

 **IMPORTANT:**
 Execute all subsequent commands within the testbed container.
-Refer to the "[Build and run the testbed Docker image](#build-and-run-the-testbed-docker-image)" section on how to run it.
+Refer to the [Build and run the testbed Docker image](#build-and-run-the-testbed-docker-image) section on how to run it.

 Install everything
 ```bash